-The first step in addressing the weakness of small, idealized domains is to compute localized invariant solutions on extended domains.
-Several papers have made promising steps in this direction.
-Schneider et al. (2009) computed the first spatially localized equilibrium and traveling waves of Navier-Stokes, by an "edge-tracking" algorithm for plane Couette flow in a streamwise-periodic but spanwise-extended domain, and showed that these solutions were spanwise-localized forms of the spatially periodic NBCW solution, which exhibit exponential decay towards laminar flow in the spanwise coordinate.
-Another computation in the same paper produced an unsteady, time-varying state with exponential localization in both span- and streamwise directions.
-However, this state appears to wander chaotically and so is not an invariant solution.
-A similar time-varying doubly-localized state was found by Duguet et al. (2009).
-Schneider et al. (2010) demonstrated a number of interesting connections between the localized solutions of Schneider et al. (2009) and localized solutions of the Swift-Hohenberg equation.
-Both systems exhibit homoclinic snaking, a process by which localized solutions grow additional structure at their fronts via a sequence of saddle-node bifurcations in a continuation parameter (see § 4.2 for further discussion).
-This is an intriguing connection, as Swift-Hohenberg is a key model equation in the theory of pattern formation (Hoyle (2006)), for which localization is comparatively well-understood (Burke & Knobloch (2007)).
+Several papers have made valuable contributions in the computation of spatially localized solutions of canonical shear flows.
+The first instance of localization was found in the spanwise direction alone, in the Schneider et al. (2010b) computation of spanwiselocalized equilibrium and traveling waves of Navier-Stokes, via an "edge-tracking" algorithm for plane Couette flow in a streamwise-periodic but spanwise-extended domain.
+These solutions are spanwise-localized forms of the spatially periodic NBCW solution which exhibit exponential decay towards laminar flow in the spanwise coordinate.
+Schneider et al. (2010a) demonstrated a number of interesting connections between the localized solutions of Schneider et al. (2010b) and localized solutions of the Swift-Hohenberg equation.
+Both systems exhibit homoclinic snaking, a process by which localized solutions grow additional structure at their fronts via a sequence of saddle-node bifurcations in a continuation parameter (see $\S4.2$ for further discussion).
+This is an intriguing connection, as Swift-Hohenberg is a key model equation in the theory of pattern formation (Hoyle 2006), for which localization is comparatively well-understood (Burke & Knobloch 2007).
+More recently, Avila et al. (2013) found a streamwise-localized traveling wave of pipe flow that closely resembles the transient turbulent puffs of Hof et al. (2006).
+Since the remaining (azimuthal) homogeneous direction in pipe flow is naturally periodic, the streamwise-localized Avila et al. (2013) solution is experimentally realizable in a way that the singly-localized solutions of plane Couette flow are not.
+The solution of Avila et al. (2013) is strong evidence that localized puffs and spots are in fact intimately connected to localized invariant solutions.